Flutterwave/Python-v2/README.md

  ### ```.getBalance(currency)```

 This allows you get your balance in a specified.
 You may or may not pass in a ```currency```.
-If you do not pass in a ```currency```, your balance will be returned in the currency specified in yiur rave account
+If you do not pass in a ```currency```, your balance will be returned in the currency specified in your rave account

 A sample fetch call is: